List of Stargate SG-1 characters: Bra'tac

 Bra'tac, played by Tony Amendola (seasons 1–3, 5–10) – A Jaffa warrior, former First Prime of the Goa'uld System Lord Apophis, and Teal'c's former teacher and closest friend.
 His surviving to an age of retirement as First Prime is a noted rarity, and affords him a significant amount of respect among Jaffa.
 Bra'tac is over 133 years of age at the beginning of the series, a fact he reminds SG-1 of on multiple occasions.
 He is introduced in season 1's "Bloodlines" and is one of the most frequently recurring characters on Stargate SG-1.
 Bra'tac, having been one of the first Jaffa to doubt the Goa'uld as gods, has been an outcast among the Jaffa since at least season 1.
 Bra'tac was also the one who initially influenced Teal'c to doubt the Goa'uld as well.
 Bra'tac helps Teal'c and SG-1 on many missions.
 He is initially suspicious of the humans, particularly O'Neill.
 This dynamic is played out somewhat comically, but Bra'tac slowly learns to trust and respect humans.
 In seasons 1 and 2, Bra'tac helps to save Teal'c's son, Rya'c from several threats and becomes a guardian to him.
 During a mission to find the Harcesis child (Shifu) on Kheb in season 3's "Maternal Instinct", Bra'tac is presented with the idea of Ascension but in the end decides against this possibility for himself.
 At the end of season 6, Bra'tac and Teal'c are both badly wounded during a Jaffa meeting and lose their symbiotes, surviving only by taking the new drug Tretonin.
 Bra'tac is the primary instigator of the Jaffa Resistance, a rebellion aimed at overthrowing the Goa'uld and establishing the freedom of all Jaffa.
 At the end of season 8, Bra'tac and Teal'c convince the other members of the Jaffa Rebellion to attack Dakara in an ultimately successful mission.
 The Jaffa obtain freedom, and Bra'tac receives a position of honor.
-Bra'tac becomes a member of the High Council, the governing body of the new Free Jaffa Nation but still stays loyal to Stargate Command.
+He becomes a member of the High Council, the governing body of the new Free Jaffa Nation but still stays loyal to Stargate Command.
 Some time after the destruction of Dakara by the Ori, leaders of the Free Jaffa Nation meet to consider the future, but Bra'tac and Teal'c are badly injured during an ambush by a former enemy of Teal'c.
 When they get nursed back at the SGC, Bra'tac tells Teal'c that he is like a son to him.